FROM THE ARCHIVES: Ernie, Debbie and their ghosts at Winchester Mystery House in San Jose in 1983

-Late ABC7 News reporter Steve Davis visited the haunted institution in 1983.
+Late ABC7 News reporter Steve Davis visited the haunted institution.
 He spoke to Debbie and Ernie, who called themselves the "night watch couple."
 They recalled their eerie experience working in the mystery house where at the time, and still to this present day, many psychics insist is inhabited by spirits.
 Is it?

 RELATED: LIST: Top 10 mind-bending facts about the Winchester Mystery House